neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 to achieve this if your fluid and solid meshes are saved in separate files or if you use separate mesh generators for the phases.
 We have checks in place to make sure you don't inadvertently bypass this requirement.
-Second,
-the `mesh_template` *must* be in units of centimeters.

 As some of the mesh tally bins are quite small, first increase the number of inactive batches from 500 to 1000 and the number of total batches from 1500 to 10000.
+Instead of re-running the `make_openmc_model.py` script, we can directly control these settings in the MOOSE-wrapped input file with the `particles`,
+`inactive_batches`, and
+`batches` parameters.
 Then, to run the input using mesh tallies, use:

 ```
 $ mpiexec -np 24 cardinal-opt -i solid_um.i --n-threads=2